numerous-com/numerous-sdk/docs/collection_documents.md

 # Collection documents

 Documents with JSON content can be stored in collections.

 ## Referring to documents

-In order to access a document, use the `document` method of a collection.
+Use the `document` method of a collection to access a document.

 Calling the `document` method does not actually create a document, but rather creates a reference to that document.